 - 1. To more specifically reach girls and boys as distinct groups, vary your pedagogical approaches.
 In doing so, you will reach more students giving all the opportunity to learn in the way that suits them best. - 2.
 Be flexible to make it easier for students who are parents to conciliate school, family and work demands. - 3.
-Create a climate conducive to learning and self-expression by: - Reacting immediately when you hear sexist, racist, inappropriate or discriminatory comments (zero tolerance); - Not casting doubt on students who do not conform to stereotypes and by correcting those who make comments or joke about such behaviours; and - Encouraging young people to be open-minded in terms of the choices others make and by demonstrating that a person's gender does not restrict them in their choice of activity or profession. - 4.
+Create a climate conducive to learning and self-expression by: - o Reacting immediately when you hear sexist, racist, inappropriate or discriminatory comments (zero tolerance); - o Not casting doubt on students who do not conform to stereotypes and by correcting those who make comments or joke about such behaviours; and - Encouraging young people to be open-minded in terms of the choices others make and by demonstrating that a person's gender does not restrict them in their choice of activity or profession. - 4.
 Encourage mixed teams, particularly for sports activities. - 5.
-To put teams together, use a draw instead of letting students choose to foster full reciprocal understanding between students, boys and girls as well as indigenous and non-indigenous. - 6.
-In situations involving school outings and internships, make sure the tasks associated with group life are shared equitably and in a non-stereotyped manner. - 7.
-Make sure you propose a diversity of models for the reading assignments and other tasks you assign (for instance, include female philosophers who deal with topics other than the female condition; female scientists; or women who have left their mark on history for things other than their work as feminists, First Nations men and women that contributed to knowledge development in your disciplinary field, etc.). - 8.
-Check your students' perceptions and feelings regarding their competencies in certain subjects like French and math, and the value they pay to those subjects so you can intervene judiciously: - Girls experience more anxiety and often feel less competent than boys in math.
-They need support and encouragement; and - o Boys often feel that reading and studying French/English are less important. - 9.
+In situations involving school outings and internships, make sure the tasks associated with group life are shared equitably and in a non-stereotyped manner. - 6.
+Make sure you diversify proposed models for the reading assignments and other tasks you assign (for instance, include female philosophers who deal with topics other than the female condition; female scientists; or women who have left their mark on history for things other than their work as feminists). - 7.
+Check your students' perceptions and feelings regarding their competencies in certain subjects like French and math, and the value they attach to those subjects so you can intervene judiciously: - o Girls experience more anxiety and often feel less competent than boys in math.
+They need support and encouragement; and - o Boys often feel that reading and studying French/English are less important. - 8.
 Provide young people with a variety of occupational role models.
-Encourage them to see themselves doing a job that reflects their own interests and not one that fits in with gender stereotypes, particularly in the case of students enrolled in programs that are not traditional for their gender. - 10.
-Give priority to reading material and activities that look at original ways of doing things, which present a range of protagonists with qualities and behaviours that break with traditional role models.
-This is particularly important for reading assignments and guest speakers.
+Encourage them to see themselves doing a job that reflects their own interests and not one that fits in with gender stereotypes, particularly in the case of students enrolled in programs that are not traditional for their gender.